ericmitt/IotPnp/bugbash.md

 3. Configure IoT Explorer to find the models and to interact with the device.

 Availabe quickstarts and tutorials:

-1. You can test the 5 quickstart with Device SDK  (C, C#, Java, Node, Python)
+1. You can test the  quickstart with Device SDK  (C, Node, Python)
 1. You can test the 2 quickstart with Service SDK (Node, Python)
-1. You can also test the 5 Tutorial with multi component devices (C#, Java, Node, Python)
+1. You can also test the Tutorial with multi component devices ( Node, Python)

 All quickstarts and tutorials are in the [IoT Plug and Play documentation](https://docs.microsoft.com/en-us/azure/iot-pnp/)

+#### EmbeddedC and Azure RTos

 You can also test the **Quickstart on Azure RTOS for STM32L475 device**, [download this zip file](https://microsoft-my.sharepoint.com/:u:/p/liydu/ETyQje64iM1Iu_xpWpG8Kp0BxHZJK-QtFPrqjOl_PJdBNA?e=NGGqRl) and follow the instructions in the readme pdf file.